-ARC courtesy Angry Robot Books – release date 8 September in UK and Australia.
+ARC courtesy Angry Robot Books (via NetGalley) – release date 8 September 2020 in Australia and UK.

 Buried somewhere deep within a great many of us is a compulsive need to seek grand, soul-soaring adventure, the kind that plucks you giddily out of the banal and the everyday and sends you on a journey replete with thrills, spills, excitement and danger.